uday-rana/intro2oop/docs/05_Inheritance/2_functions-in-a-hierarchy.md

 }
 ```

-The following client uses this implementation to produce the output shown underneath:
+The following client uses this implementation to produce the output shown below:

 ```cpp
 // Derived Class Destructors